Abhignya-Bhat/ML_Sec_Lab4/README.md

 ## III.
 Generate Good Models

-   1. Run `lab4.ipynb` by opening it in your favourite python notebook viewer/editor.
+   1. Run `ML_Sec_Lab4_Channels pruned in increasing order.ipynb` or `ML_Sec_Lab4_Channels pruned in decreasing order.ipynb` by opening it in your favourite python notebook viewer/editor.
-   2. This will generate / overwrite the good models inside `models/` directory.
+   2. This will generate / overwrite the repaired models.
+   3. Then run `Evaluation using script given.ipynb` to evaluate using given script.
-   3. This will also evaluate and print the Accuracy and Attack Success Rate of these models but if you want you can test the same using the `eval.py` script as outlined below.
+   4. Either of the three notebooks will evaluate and print the Accuracy and Attack Success Rate of these models using the given evaluation logic but if you want you can test the same using the `eval.py` script as outlined below.

+      ### Note:
+      ### I had to use Google Colab Pro when running `ML_Sec_Lab4_Channels pruned in increasing order.ipynb` because of memory constraints.

 ## IV.
 Evaluating the Backdoored Model